 Sight threatening trauma

-Sight threatening orbital disease eg orbital cellulitis, severe thyroid eye disease
+Sight threatening orbital disease e.g. orbital cellulitis, severe thyroid eye disease

 Giant cell arteritis affecting vision

 Decisions regarding such patients must be based on their risk of significant harm if treatment is delayed.

 Mitigating risk:

 Ophthalmologists should review all waiting lists and outpatient clinics with a view to identifying patients that need surgery or to be seen in clinic.
 Patients who are deferred should be provided with appropriate advice by telephone and/or letter, and departments should organise effective telephone advice to patients concerned about their postponed appointments.